e-c-k-e-r/vall-e/docs/emb.md

 Refer to the `__main__`'s arguments for usage details.

+> [!NOTE]
+> If you're using this to try and split your workload over multiple process / GPUs, it is *imperative* to make sure to keep each process within its own NUMA node by prefixing with `numactl -N0 -m0`, or you'll experience bottlenecks that make processing worse off compared to just doing it with one GPU.

 ## `similar.py`

 This script handles taking either raw input audio, or processed encoded audio, and determines the top-K similar utterances for each sample for a given speaker (or dataset).